guyfarley/solar-system-backend/README.md

-# Team Pluto Presents: Intergalactic Planetary - Backend
+# Team Intergalactic Presents: Intergalactic Planetary - Backend

 <p>A full-stack application which teaches students about our solar system.
 The Homepage lets the user flip through all the planets within the solar system (which includes Pluto), gives the user other resources to extend their knowledge (we recommend checking out the solar system rap!), and a few fun facts about our solar system.  </p>
 <p>The planet cards on the home page have a 'Learn more' section where the user is directed to the individual page for that planet.
 The planet cards also have a locate button and when selected the planet is located on the solar system within the banner on the homepage.</p>